0dan0/qr/docs/control/notes/README.md

 ## HERO13 Black

+### 1.12.70 - September 24, 2024
+- Added command oX10 to select Auto Detect for lens mods.
+- Fixed LOGB with offsets less than -100, now LOGB=200,-128 works as intended.
+- Fixed crash with creating presets through the menus.
+If instability presists, reset the presets.

 ### 1.10.70 - September 10, 2024
 - Added STOP=x for Stop Motion where is x the number for frame to store per shutter press.
 Works great with the remote.
 Mode button ends capture.
 - Added ONIO=x Onion percentage used for Stop Motion where is x the precentage of transparency of the onion skin.